Robbie Amell: Career

 Amell's first role was Daniel Murtaugh in Cheaper by the Dozen 2, which was filmed in the Muskoka Region of Ontario.
 Originally meant to be a non-speaking role, he ended up getting a couple of lines.
 He also appeared in the 2007 horror film Left for Dead.
 Amell had a role in the Canadian Family Channel series Life with Derek, playing lead character Casey McDonald's boyfriend Max.
-Life with Derek was distributed worldwide, including US Disney Channel and its international affiliates.
+Life with Derek was distributed worldwide, including American Disney Channel and its international affiliates.
 He has also appeared in the ABC Family film Picture This.
 Amell had a recurring role on both the Nickelodeon series True Jackson, VP as Max Madigan's nephew Jimmy, True's love interest, and the Cartoon Network series Unnatural History.

 He played the role of Noel Kahn's brother Eric on the ABC Family television series Pretty Little Liars during the show's third season.
 Amell has played hockey since he was a child and considered making a career of it until discovering his love of acting.
-He also takes break dancing lessons.
+He also takes breakdancing lessons.
 He had a recurring role on MTV's Zach Stone Is Gonna Be Famous.
-He was cast as Fred Jones in the 2009 TV movie Scooby-Doo!
+He was cast as Fred Jones in the 2009 television film Scooby-Doo!
 The Mystery Begins, which became the most watched telecast ever on Cartoon Network.
 He reprised the role in the 2010 sequel Scooby-Doo!
 Curse of the Lake Monster.

 In 2013, Amell received his biggest role to date, lead character Stephen Jameson in CW's sci-fi drama The Tomorrow People, a remake of the British series of the same name.
 In May 2014, Amell joined The DUFF as Wesley.
-On July 9, 2014, Amell was cast as a major recurring character on the CW series The Flash as Ronnie Raymond/Firestorm, based on the DC Comics character.
-He would make appearances over season one as well as two different types of Deathstorm in a season two appearance and later returns for multiple season eight episodes.
+On July 9, 2014, Amell was cast as a major recurring character on the CW series The Flash as Ronnie Raymond / Firestorm in the first and third seasons, as well as Ronnie's evil counterpart Deathstorm in the second and eighth seasons.

 In July 2015, Amell was cast in the tenth season of The X-Files as FBI Agent Miller.
 Amell starred alongside Kevin Spacey and Jennifer Garner in Nine Lives, which was released on August 5, 2016.
 In 2017, he co-starred in McG's horror film The Babysitter.
 He reprised his role in the 2020 sequel, The Babysitter: Killer Queen.

-Amell starred in and executive produced the sci-fi action film Code 8, with Stephen Amell co-starring and also executive producing.
+Amell starred in and executive produced the 2019 sci-fi action film Code 8, with Stephen Amell co-starring and also executive producing.
 The film, expanding on an earlier short, was funded by an Indiegogo campaign which raised over $2 million.
+He returned to star in and produce the 2024 sequel, Code 8: Part II.

+From 2020-2025, Amell starred in Upload, a science fiction comedy series on Amazon Prime Video.
+Amell's performance was cited as a highlight of the series, particularly his chemistry with co-star Andy Allo and when playing dual roles in the third season.